Open Wed-Mon, 10 AM - 5 PM (Last Entry at 4 PM)

 In 1950, her aunts wrote a letter telling the family to come to the US, and in April 1951, Rodi, her parents, and grandparents arrived in New York.
 They stayed there for a few days before moving to Chicago.

 Rodi went to Hyde Park High School and in 1955 married her husband, Marvin.
 The two were married for 62 years and have three children, six grandchildren, and four great grandchildren.
 In 2022, Rodi returned to Amsterdam to record her story.
-Her VR film, Walk to Westerbork, can be seen in the Museum’s virtual reality gallery, The Journey Back: A VR Experience in August 2023.
+Her VR film, Walk to Westerbork, can be seen in the Museum’s virtual reality gallery, The Journey Back: A VR Experience.

 “Life turned out beautiful for me.
 Luck played a big part in my life.
 I’ve been a very lucky person.
 Luck for surviving.
 Luck meeting the right people.
 Luck for having a beautiful family and wonderful friends.”